sunaycansev/sunaycansev/README.md

 - 📫 How to reach me **fsunaycansev@gmail.com**

-- 📝 2022 Goals: Learn Nodejs and continue to enhance my HTML, CSS and JS skills.
+- 📝 2022 Goals: Learn Nodejs and continue to enhance my CSS and JS skills.

 <h3 align="left">Connect with me:</h3>
 <p align="left">